bndr/q2a-caching/README.md

 1. Welcome message is disabled.
 2. "qa_id" cookie is ignored at unlogged in status.
 3. Post author ("me") by anonymous users is changed to "anonymous".
-4. Post buttons ("edit", "close", "hide", etc) are not display to anonymous users.
+4. Post buttons ("edit", "close", "hide", etc) are not displayed to anonymous users.

 Installation
 ===========